Adam-D-Lewis/auto-issue-labeler-test/plan.md

 --------------------------------------------------------------------------------

-Phase 1 — Wire Action to Anthropic API (LLM in the loop)
+Phase 1 — Wire Action to OpenAI API (LLM in the loop)
 Goal: Replace placeholder labeling with an LLM recommendation flow.

 Design: